 What?
 A herb going to help me detox and balance hormones?
 Yup!
 Here is how it works:

 Ashwagandha is a natural source of energy and vitality.
-Being a super powerful adaptogen, Ashwagandha supports adrenal and cognitive function by balancing cortisol ( hello stress hormone) release induced by physiological, mental, emotional and environmental stress.
+Being a super-powerful adaptogen, Ashwagandha supports adrenal and cognitive function by balancing cortisol ( hello stress hormone) release induced by physiological, mental, emotional, and environmental stress.
 Hence, I love the way it makes me feel– especially after experiencing stress.
 Plus, this is one of the best herbs to help balance hormones.
-Overall a get a sense of well being.
+Overall I get a sense of well being.
 (I like this one).

 I can’t begin to tell you how awesome I have been feeling.
 Not only has my focus and vitality improved by at least 75%, (no kidding I wrote three articles this week-rare) when It takes me at least two weeks for one usually.
 My mood has been pretty balanced, I’ve had energy during the day– yet have been able to get solid restful sleep every night.